Cross-Loss Influence Functions to Explain Deep Network Representations: EXPERIMENTS

 \subsection{Bias Removal or Reinforcement}

-With our reinforcing set $A$ and removing set $M$, we now explore the effects of negating or reinforcing over particular subsets of the training data.
-As discussed in Section \ref{sec:experiments}, we experiment with reversing the effects of $A$, reinforcing the effects of $M$, and trying both in tandem.
+In our final experiment, we empirically validate our approach to explainability by using the results of our influence estimation to augment properties of word embeddings.
+With an ordered set of all influential examples, we separate the samples into two sets which have the greatest effect on bias: training examples that amplify bias, $A$, and training examples that mitigate bias, $M$.
+We assert that we have found influential samples if we are able to reduce bias according to WEAT by removing the effects of the bias-amplifiers ($A$) or by reinforcing the effects of bias-mitigators ($M$).
+We remove the effects of $A$ by calculating training losses for each sample, $a \in A$, and then taking gradient steps in the opposite direction.
+Similarly, we reinforce the effects of $M$ by fine-tuning over $M$.
+Finally, we experiment with the combination of both removing the effects of $A$ and reinforcing the effects of $M$ in tandem.
 Set sizes for $A$ and $M$ are given in the appendix.

+In these experiments, we compare our fine-tuning debiasing to gender-dimension debiasing from prior work \citep{bolukbasi2016man}.
+We test fine-tune debiasing both with and without gender-dimension debiasing, showing that it always yields word embeddings with a weaker biased effect (i.e., more neutral embeddings).
+Results for our experiments are given in Table \ref{tab:debias-results}, where a zero-effect size indicates neutral embeddings according to WEAT.

-Results for our experiments are given in Table \ref{tab:debias-results} under the method ``Ours.''
-We find that augmenting word embeddings with training examples in $A$ and $M$ does reduce or even remove bias.
+We find that augmenting word embeddings with training examples in $A$ and $M$ reduces and even removes bias as measured by WEAT.
 We present an auxiliary experiment in the appendix in which we exchange sets $A$ and $M$ and see that they further polarize the data and \textit{increase} bias.
-Taken together, these findings further support that our approach has found samples of importance and that fine-tuning with such samples meaningfully affects dataset bias according to WEAT.
+Taken together, these findings further demonstrate that our approach finds samples of importance (i.e. strong cross-loss influence) and that fine-tuning with such samples meaningfully affects dataset bias according to WEAT.

 Finally, we compare the method from \citet{bolukbasi2016man} to ours on both $D_B$ and $D_N$.
 In Table \ref{tab:debias-results}, we find that our approach is effective at reducing high gender and racial bias.
-On the other hand, the method of \citet{bolukbasi2016man} performs very poorly for racial bias and for biases that are low to begin with.
+On the other hand, the method of \citet{bolukbasi2016man} performs very poorly for racial bias.
 This poor result can be explained by a reliance on an assumed ``bias-vector.''
-Unfortunately, if there is almost no bias to begin with or if the bias-vector is insufficient, applying this method when this assumption is invalid can increase bias.
+Unfortunately, if the bias' magnitude is not large enough or if the bias-vector is inaccurate, applying the method of \citet{bolukbasi2016man} can increase bias.
 This effect is visible in the \textit{Gender Career} test on $D_N$ in Table \ref{tab:debias-results}.